 The Consolidated Appropriations Act of 2016 directed the Secretary to transfer the project to the SFWMD, and that upon transfer the project would be deauthorized.
 The Corps and SFWMD completed the agreement and transferred the project to the SFWMD in May 2016.

 WESTERN C-11 WATER QUALITY IMPROVEMENT: Construction complete.
 The project implemented structural and operational modifications to the S-9 pump station and water management system to reduce pollutant loads to the Everglades.

 SOUTHERN CREW: The PCA for this project was signed in January 2000.
-The original goal was to acquire approximately 4,670 acres of land and reestablish historical sheetflow, hydroperiods, and wetland functions on the project lands, as well as enhancing hydroperiods to the larger Southern Corkscrew Regional Watershed (CREW) to the east.
+The original goal was to acquire approximately 4,670 acres of land and reestablish historical sheet flow, hydroperiods, and wetland functions on the project lands, as well as enhancing hydroperiods to the larger Southern CREW to the east.
 Other project benefits include reducing excessive freshwater discharges to Estero Bay, improving water quality to the Imperial River and Estero Bay, and improving habitat for fish and wildlife.
 SFWMD is nearing completion on land acquisition and is continuing design and construction using non-federal funds.
-According to the SFWMD, there is about $6M of construction remaining on the Southern CREW Project.
-Unless the federal authority for the total of these projects ($95M) is raised, we will be unable to cost-share on this project.
+According to the SFWMD, there is about $6M of construction remaining on this project.
+Unless the federal authority for the total of these projects ($95M) is raised, we will be unable to cost share on this project.